charlesangus/texMemo/README.md

 # Description

-This is an updated version of Rob Oake's venerable LaTeX texMemo class.
+This is an updated version of Rob Oakes' venerable LaTeX texMemo class.

 # Changes